Ground Chicken and Butternut Squash Lettuce Wraps

 - Transfer to serving bowl and serve with fresh lettuce leaves.

-- Spoon a little bit of chicken mixture onto a lettuce leaf, roll (as best you can) into a wrap and enjoy!
+- Spoon a little bit of chicken mixture onto a lettuce leaf, roll into a wrap and eat.

 It all starts with a bowl of delicious stuffing